-Essential oils are one of the easiest and most enjoyable ways to support mind-body health.
-Wearing your favorite scent may help with boosting energy, feeling tranquil or cleaning those unwanted toxins from the body.
-Purchasing pre-made blends is great, but making your own oil blend ensures you’ll get a mixture that perfectly suits your needs.
-And your nose!
-But the world of essential oils can be intimidating.
-What is vetiver anyway?
+Incorporating essential oils into your everyday life is one of the easiest actions you can take to bring some balance into your life.
+Getting a whiff of your favorite scent may help you to feel more focused, tranquil, or confident.
+Purchasing pre-made blends is great, but making your own oil blend ensures you’ll get a mixture that perfectly suits your needs – and your nose!
+But the world of essential oils can be intimidating – where to even begin?

 Essential Oil Basics

-Place a few drops of your chosen oil into a carrier oil to make the oil safe for application.
+To apply on the skin, always remember to dilute with a carrier oil first.
+This ensures the oil is safe for application.
 Good choices for carrier oil include:

 - Jojoba oil